was111607/sample-gcp-nlp-flask/backend_api/README.md

 <span style="color:red">
 <h1>
 <b>
 IMPORTANT: Keep this key.json a secret.
-You should not commit this file ever.
+You should never commit this file ever.
 </b>
 </h1>
 </span>

-## Running the Backend on Cloud Shell
+## Cloning the code into Cloud Shell

-Run the following command to clone the Github repository to your cloud shell:
+Run the following command to clone the GitHub repository to your cloud shell (replace it with your clone/fork url):

     git clone https://github.com/Jiaxen/sample-gcp-nlp-flask.git